anthonyhartin/usernetes_install/README.md

 Currently, there is a problem with user delegation on Fedora 35, Fedora 33 and CentOS 8 (at least).

-Clone with git pull https://github.com/anthonyhartin/usernetes_install.git
+Obtain the repository with, git pull https://github.com/anthonyhartin/usernetes_install.git